fillingthemoon/pomodoro-timer/README.md

-# Pomodoro Timer Project for The Odin Project
+# Pomodoro Timer for The Odin Project

 This project uses HTML, CSS, and JavaScript to create a Pomodoro Timer.